Boomslangnz/FFBArcadePlugin/Includes/FFBPluginReadme.txt

 - Set DpadUp,DpadDown,DpadLeft & DpadRight = as any button name in ini eg DpadUp=StartButton and DpadUp will now do start button ingame.
 You can use Dpad and normal button at same time if you wish

 After setting up Axis and Buttons then Disable ShowButtonNumbersForSetup & ShowAxisSetup if enabled and play!

+*** OUTPUT SUPPORT ***

+(For MAME)

+- Create a ini file on root of MAME folder called Mame.ini and place inside it and save
+#
+# OSD OUTPUT OPTIONS
+#
+output                    windows

+- Ensure either MAME32.dll or MAME64.dll is with FFB Plugin files in MAME folder depending on 32bit or 64bit MAME

+(For SUPERMODEL EMULATOR)

+- If you wish to use FFB Plugin over Supermodel's FFB then disable Supermodel's FFB.

+- When you launch game, ensure you have command -outputs=win for FFB Plugin to recieve Output Values etc

 *** TROUBLESHOOTING ***